Position Title: Advancement Officer

 - Experience directing, motivating, developing, and supervising staff and/or contractors

-- ACTIVATOR: You are a self-reliant person and are strong at making things happen by turning thoughts into action.
+- ACTIVATOR: You are a self-reliant person and are strong at making things happen by turning thoughts into Partners.
 You have a proven track record of successfully building or sustaining a nonprofit fundraising operation.

 - LEARNER: You have strong learning agility and are able to rapidly understand and analyze new situations.
 You learn from your successes and failures and improve processes to drive our fundraising.

 - COMMUNICATOR: You are an exceptionally strong communicator who can create high-quality materials and deliver compelling messages and presentations.
 You have experience using this strength in securing funds for nonprofits.

 - ENTREPRENEURIAL SPIRIT: You are ambitious and creative and enjoy the process of building something from the ground up.
 You are excited by the opportunity to come in and have a heavy hand in shaping our development operations.

 - SOCIALLY & EMOTIONALLY INTELLIGENT: You are able to work efficiently and respectfully with others.
 You understand how individuals, groups, and societies work and you build rapport through being trustworthy and empathetic.